I Hate Cbts Controlled Unclassified Information

 One of the key challenges in implementing CBTS is finding the right balance between security and usability.
 Overly strict controls can hinder productivity and frustrate employees, while lax policies may leave organizations vulnerable to threats.
 To address this, many companies adopt a risk-based approach, assessing the potential impact of data breaches and tailoring their CBTS policies accordingly.

-For instance, a financial institution might classify customer transaction records as CBTS due to the high risk of fraud, while a retail company might designate employee performance reviews as CBTS to protect confidential personnel information.
+As an example, a financial institution might classify customer transaction records as CBTS due to the high risk of fraud, while a retail company might designate employee performance reviews as CBTS to protect confidential personnel information.
 This flexibility allows organizations to adapt their policies to their unique needs without imposing unnecessary burdens.

 The Human Element in CBTS Management